zebragram/zebragram/README.md

 A Word consists of multiple bits and can be interpreted as an integer.
 We define bitwise operations on words as well as arithmetic operations such as addition and comparison.

-A SIMDWord represents the garbling of a cable in PicoGRAM.
+A SIMDWord represents the garbling of a cable in ZebraGRAM.
 The garbler's share is a single finite field element (`BigInt`), and the evaluator's share is an array of group elements (`ECPoint`).
 A SIMDWord can be translated from/to a Word.

 ### Gadget (`gadgets/gadget.hpp`)
 A gadget is a boolean sub-circuit whose evaluation order is deterministic.
 As an example, each node in circuit oram tree always runs the same set of read and evict functions at every timestep.
 Every data object holds a pointer to a gadget that owns it.
 Each gadget owns a contigueous segment in the GC of the whole circuit, and can be garbled and evaluated like a normal boolean circuit.
 A gadget may hold states, just like a C++ struct.